linaGirl/leaky-bucket/README.md

     bucket.reAdd(cost, callback);

+### Removing left credits

+If you dont know how much an item costs in advance you may remove the cost afterwards using the pay method.

+    let limitReached = bucket.pay(345);

 ## Flags

 You may start your app using the debug-leaky-bucket flag, this will enable logging for the module